facebook/docusaurus/packages/docusaurus-plugin-pwa/README.md

 # `@docusaurus/plugin-pwa`

-Docusaurus Plugin to add PWA support using [Workbox](https://developers.google.com/web/tools/workbox).
+A Docusaurus Plugin that adds Progressive Web App (PWA) support using [Workbox](https://developers.google.com/web/tools/workbox).
 This plugin generates a [Service Worker](https://developers.google.com/web/fundamentals/primers/service-workers) in production and allows you to create fully PWA-compliant documentation site with offline and installation support.

 ## Installation